openmrv/MRV/Formatted/Modules_3/2_sample_selection_AREA2.md

 ---
 title: Sample selection using AREA2
 summary: In sampling design methods for estimation of area and map accuracy, we design a sample by choosing a selection protocol and determining the sample size and allocation.
 In this tutorial we will physically draw from a study area a sample that was designed based on tutorials here on OpenMRV under process "Sampling design".
 Here, we illustrate how to draw a sample in AREA2.
+For more information about AREA2 please refer to https://area2.readthedocs.io/en/latest/
 author: Pontus Olofsson
 creation date: February, 2021
 language: English